zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### headerTemplate `String`

 The template for column's header cell.
-If sorting is enabled, it will be wrapped in a
+If sorting is enabled, it will be wrapped in a <a class="k-link"> element, so the template should consist of only inline elements in order to have valid HTML markup in the Grid.

 #### Example
     <kendo:grid-column headerTemplate="headerTemplate">